 *NOTE: Authors using the Royalty Share legacy pricing will earn 60% and 42%.
 But all users in monthly subscription plans for ebook distribution will earn the full royalty rates.

-3. I heard that Google randomly discounts prices.
-Can you do anything about that?
+3. I am aware that Google can randomly and unexpectedly discount prices, does PublishDrive do anything about it?

 NOTE: This does not apply to any ebooks that fall within the price ranges in question 2 above, because Google does not discount ebooks within those ranges.